Just getting started with your blog? Here’s your guide to make money with blogging – for beginners.

 The exotic blogger’s lifestyle that you see on social media comes with a lot of hard work so make sure you’re ready to put the work in.

-As a new(ish) blogger, you probably don’t have tons of traffic yet and don’t have a huge email list either.
+As a blogger beginner, you probably don’t have tons of traffic yet and don’t have a huge email list either.
 So the idea here is to start small ($100) and build up from there as your blog grows in size.

 By setting yourself a realistic goal of $100, you will feel motivated – as a larger goal might seem too far out of reach.
 And, once you do achieve your goal, you’re going to get a better understanding of what works for your blog (and what doesn’t) and use the learnings to make even more money.